techidaily/site-win11-tips/source/_posts/activating-snipping-tool-with-a-simple-key-combo-on-win-11.md

 ![Open Snipping Tool Using Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Open-Snipping-Tool-Using-Command-Prompt.jpg)
 6. Press**Enter** on your keyboard to open the Snipping tool.

- To get more out of this handy tool, be sure to read our[beginner's guide to the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) .
+ To get more out of this handy tool, be sure to read our [beginner's guide to the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) .

 ## 6\.
 How to Open the Snipping Tool via File Explorer